 When buying a packaged food at the grocery store, check the nutrition labels for sugar content.
 You can often find a less sugary swap on the same shelf.
-For example, say you’re picking up some peach yogurt and you grab Yoplait’s Original Harvest Peach.
-A quick peek at the nutrition label shows you it contains 18 grams of sugars and 25 grams of carbohydrates.
-Now grab siggi’s No Added Sugar Peach & Mango yogurt and compare: it contains no added sugars and only 5 total grams of natural sugars and 8 grams of carbs.
+For example, say you're picking up some peach yogurt and you grab Yoplait's Original Harvest Peach.
+A quick peek at the nutrition label shows you it contains 20 grams of sugars and 27 grams of carbohydrates.
+Now grab Siggi's Raspberry & Apple yogurt and compare: it contains no added sugars and only 4 total grams of natural sugars and 7 grams of carbs.
 Comparison-shopping just takes a second but can have a huge impact on your effort to reduce added sugars in your diet.

 Water, that is.
-It’s the cheapest, easiest way to improve your health and lose weight.
-No long ago, a study of 3,615 people conducted by the French National Research Institute found that people who drink very little water, a few glasses each day, were more likely to develop abnormally high blood sugar.
+It's the cheapest, easiest way to improve your health and lose weight.
+A study of 3,615 people conducted by the French National Research Institute found that people who drink very little water, a few glasses each day, were more likely to develop abnormally high blood sugar.
 Shoot for at the very least 17 ounces more than you are drinking now.
-The researchers found that people who drank that amount of water or more per day were 28 percent less likely to develop high blood sugar than those who drank less.
+The researchers found that people who drank that amount of water or more per day were 28% less likely to develop high blood sugar than those who drank less.
 Keep a tumbler of ice water with you at your work desk.
 Sip from it constantly.

-You do that my spending more time shopping for fresh produce and less time in the packaged food aisles of the grocery store.
-“The best thing you can do for your belly is to give up processed foods,” says trainer Mark Langowsky, author of Eat This, Not That! for Abs.
-A study in the journal Food Nutrition Research found that our bodies burn only 50 percent as many calories digesting processed foods as they do real foods.
-“So it’s like eating twice as much, even if the calories are the same!” says Langowski.
+You do that by spending more time shopping for fresh produce and less time in the packaged food aisles of the grocery store.
+"The best thing you can do for your belly is to give up processed foods," says trainer Mark Langowski.
+A study in the journal Food Nutrition Research found that our bodies burn only 50% as many calories digesting processed foods as they do real foods.
+"So it's like eating twice as much, even if the calories are the same!" says Langowski.

 Next time your extended family gathers for dinner, ask grand pop about his health.
-Knowing your parents’ and grandparents’ health history is a powerful weapon against type 2 diabetes because it can tip you off to being more susceptible to high blood sugar.
-In a study involving more than 8,000 people published in the journal Diabetologia, researchers found that people with a family history of diabetes had a 26 percent increased risk of developing prediabetes, the precursor to the disease.
+Knowing your parents' and grandparents' health history is a powerful weapon against type 2 diabetes because it can tip you off to being more susceptible to high blood sugar.
+In a study involving more than 8,000 people published in the journal Diabetologia, researchers found that people with a family history of diabetes had a 26% increased risk of developing prediabetes, the precursor to the disease.
 Knowing your risk level can make you more vigilant about cutting added sugars from your diet and losing weight.
-To learn more ways to avoid or even reverse type 2 diabetes and find out the best diagnostic tests to ask your doctor about, grab a copy of The 14-Day No Sugar Diet.